Cadmium poisoning: Biomarkers of excessive exposure

 Increased concentrations of urinary beta-2 microglobulin can be an early indicator of kidney dysfunction in persons chronically exposed to low but excessive levels of environmental cadmium.
 The urinary beta-2 microglobulin test is an indirect method of measuring cadmium exposure.
 Under some circumstances, the Occupational Health and Safety Administration requires screening for kidney damage in workers with long-term exposure to high levels of cadmium.
 Blood or urine cadmium concentrations provide a better index of excessive exposure in industrial situations or following acute poisoning, whereas organ tissue (lung, liver, kidney) cadmium concentrations may be useful in fatalities resulting from either acute or chronic poisoning.
 Cadmium concentrations in healthy persons without excessive cadmium exposure are generally less than 1 μg/L in either blood or urine.
 The ACGIH biological exposure indices for blood and urine cadmium levels are 5 μg/L and 5 μg/g creatinine, respectively, in random specimens.
 Persons who have sustained kidney damage due to chronic cadmium exposure often have blood or urine cadmium levels in a range of 25-50 μg/L or 25-75 μg/g creatinine, respectively.
 These ranges are usually 1000-3000 μg/L and 100-400 μg/g, respectively, in survivors of acute poisoning and may be substantially higher in fatal cases.

 Treatment

-Any person with cadmium poisoning must seek immediate medical attention.
-For a single exposure by ingestion, gastric decontamination by emesis or gastric lavage may be beneficial soon after exposure.
-Administration of activated charcoal has not been proven effective.

-Chelation therapies to remove cadmium are not effective, so the most important action is to prevent additional exposure.
-Detoxification of Cadmium (Cd) with EDTA and other chelators is possible.
-Clinically available chelators include EDTA, DMPS, DMSA, and British Anti-Lewisite (BAL).
-BAL is more toxic than its derivatives, DMPS and DMSA, and is seldom used clinically.
-EDTA, DMPS, and DMSA increase urinary excretion of Cd.
-Studies in vitro and in vivo suggest that EDTA is superior to DMSA in mobilizing intracellular Cd.
-As EDTA is approved by the FDA for lead and other heavy metals, and has a long history of safe use, it is most widely accepted for clinical use.
-Use of such chelators as has been seen as therapeutically beneficial to humans and animals when done using established protocols.
+A person with cadmium poisoning should seek immediate medical attention, both for treatment and supportive care.

+For a non-chronic ingestive exposure, emetics or gastric lavage shortly after exposure can beneficially decontaminate the gastrointestinal system.
+Activated charcoal remains unproven.
+The US CDC does not recommend chelation therapy, in part because chelation may accentuate kidney damage.

+For long-term exposure, considerable evidence indicates that the traditional chelator EDTA can reduce a body's overall cadmium load.
+Co-administered antioxidants, including nephroprotective glutathione, appear to improve efficacy.
+For patients with extremely fragile kidneys, limited evidence suggests that sauna sweat may differentially excrete the metal.